luord/luord.github.io/content/Software/genetic.md

 I mentioned above that implementation doesn't matter and it indeed doesn't but for the sake of completeness, to fully explain the genetic algorithm, I wanted to go over what happens during tournament selection, mutation and crossover.
-But we don't need to pour over implementation details;
+But we don't need to split hairs over implementation details;
 we can write [tests][] to understand instead![^jokes]

 Tournament selection is a bit tricky to test, because we are mostly using python primitives.